What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 3. Proper Hand Placement: For infants, two fingers compress the chest below the nipple line, while for children, the heel of one or both hands is used in the center of the chest below the nipple line.

 4. Special Considerations: Pediatric patients have different causes of cardiac arrest, requiring awareness of unique circumstances and adaptation of approach.
-Specific equipment, like smaller defibrillator pads, may be needed.
+Specific equipment, like smaller defibrillator pads, are needed.

 How does Chest Compression Fraction differ from other metrics used in CPR?